Xomega-Net/Xomega.Docs/docs/tutorial/3-details/1-child-list.md

 ### Configuring enumeration fields

-We will strip it off of any extraneous parameters except for the `special offer id`, `description`, and the `category` attribute for cascading selection.
+We will strip it off of any extraneous parameters except for the `special offer id`, `description`, and `category` attribute for cascading selection.
 We will also add `is active` parameter to indicate current special offers, and will set it on the enumeration as well.

 ```xml title="special_offer.xom"
     <object name="special offer">